arosenkranz/scenarios/dd101-developer/03-apm/step4.md

   Notice the `Spree::HomeController#index`, `Spree::ProductsController#show`, and `Spree::ProductsController#index` have latencies more than 2.5 seconds.

-17. For each endpoint listed in step 15, click the endpoint to view its page.
+17. For each endpoint listed in the previous step, click the endpoint to view its page.

   Scroll to the **Span Summary** and sort by **AVG DURATION**. <p> Scroll to the **Traces** list.
 Click any of the traces to view the details.